ta-matsuura/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

+> The duration is shown in the top-right corner of the sidecar.
+Select the `Raw` tab to find the start and end times.

 By looking at the `duration` entry being shown as part of the activation record, you can see that this activation took slightly over two seconds to complete.

 ### Passing parameters to actions